Erica Mena Flaunts Cleavage And Baby Bump In Curve-Hugging Dress, Fans Are Loving It

 Erica Mena isn’t about to let her pregnancy stop her from looking sexy.

 The Love And Hip Hop alum uploaded a photo of herself to Instagram on Tuesday in which she’s rocking a cream-colored curve-hugging dress.
-The garment features ruching along the sides as well as a cut out detail on the bodies that shows of her underboob.
+The garment features ruching along the sides as well as a cut-out detail on the bodice that shows of her underboob.
 Erica paired the look with a brown satin jacket and some clear high heels.

 Erica’s fans shared their appreciation for the look in the comments.